 Alternatives that provide complete system scans are the ideal way to go.
 This is because they give you a better indication of any changes you might need to make to keep your systems running at optimum levels.

-What is Server Management?
+What Is Server Maintenance?

 When accounting for computing requirements, you also need to take into consideration aspects such as your physical or virtual network, power supply, physical space, and dedicated employees.
 These factors, when put together, often create unique scenarios.
 This is why you need to address server maintenance with an outlook that is specific to your business.